SantiagoGorbea/SantiagoGorbea/README.md

 - 👀 I’m interested in data science and computer science.
 - 🌱 I’m currently learning node.js, JavaScript and SQL.
 - 💞️ I’m looking to collaborate on software dev projects and algorithm studies.
-- 📫 How to reach me at gorbeasan@gmail.com!
+- 📫 Feel free to reach out at gorbeasan@gmail.com!

 <!---
 SantiagoGorbea/SantiagoGorbea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.